Schooner Liberty Clipper Bahamas

 On deck you will have plenty of space to find a comfortable spot to enjoy ocean breezes or get lost in a book.
 With the sails up, we always have shade over half the deck, and at anchor a large canopy covers the midship area to give you relief from the sun without having to retreat down below.

 From our cozy cabins to our grand salon, find the Liberty Clipper as comfortable below deck as she is enjoyable above!
 Nearly half of her 12 guest cabins are EnSuites with a private attached toilet and shower room, meaning you have plenty of options to choose from depending on budget and privacy needs.
 Our spacious grand salon features comfortable cushioned benches, a shared bathroom, and small library.
 Skylights bring in natural light and ventilation in each cabin and the salon.

 Below Deck Layout of the Liberty Clipper

 Our three cabin options provide a range to accommodate all kinds of travelers – from couples celebrating an anniversary to solo travelers looking for an adventure at minimum cost, there’s something for everyone.
 Each cabin is appointed with yellow pine paneling providing a warm and comfortable feel.
-Each cabin aboard the Liberty Clipper includes a vanity with a hot and cold running water sink and the ship has 110-volt outlets to charge your camera and other electrical devices.
+Each cabin aboard the Liberty Clipper includes a sink with hot and cold running water, and the ship has 110-volt outlets to charge your camera and other electrical devices.
 Each bunk also has a reading light.
 Just imagine reading yourself to sleep, after a wonderful home cooked meal, to the sound of the water lapping gently at the hull… You’re sure to feel transported back to simpler days while on your sailing vacation cruise!

 (Rooms 9, 10, 11, 12)